 Plunkett Cooney attorneys contribute to ABA civil rights book

-The fourth edition of a popular American Bar Association (ABA) book on civil rights law was recently released and includes important contributions by three attorneys from Plunkett Cooney, one of the Midwest’s oldest and largest law firms.
+The fifth edition of a popular American Bar Association (ABA) book on civil rights law was recently released and includes significant contributions by four attorneys from Plunkett Cooney, one of the Midwest’s oldest and largest law firms.

-42 U.S. Code § 1983 - Civil action for deprivation of rights – commonly referred to as the Civil Rights Act, is a federal statute that allows lawsuits to be brought by people alleging that their rights protected by the U.S. Constitution or federal statutes have been violated by state or local governments or government agents.
+42 U.S. Code § 1983 - Civil action for deprivation of rights – commonly referred to as the Civil Rights Act, is a federal statute that allows lawsuits to be brought by people alleging that their rights protected by the U.S. Constitution or federal statutes have been violated by state or local governments or the agents of those governments.

 An attorney in the firm’s Flint office, Stowers focuses her practice in the areas of general litigation, governmental law and title insurance law.
-Her governmental law practice includes advising and defending municipalities on a wide range of topics, including the Freedom of Information Act, the Open Meetings Act, federal and state constitutions, civil rights, zoning law, charter amendments, ordinance drafting, and employment-related issues.
-Stowers is a member of the Genesee County Bar Association, the State Bar of Michigan and the Michigan Association of Municipal Attorneys.
+Her governmental law practice includes advising and defending municipalities on a range of topics, including the Freedom of Information Act, the Open Meetings Act, federal and state constitutions, civil rights, zoning law, charter amendments, ordinance drafting, and employment-related issues.
+In addition to her service on the MAMA board, Stowers serves a board member for the Michigan Municipal League Legal Defense Fund.
+She is also a member of the Genesee County Bar Association and the State Bar of Michigan.

 For more information about the firm’s contributions to the ABA’s Sword & Shield book, contact Plunkett Cooney’s Director of Marketing & Business Development John Cornwell at (248) 901-4008; email@example.com.